Planning out a whole year? Am I crazy? Well, perhaps. But I like to take stock of my methods and change them if they stop working for me.

 Now, while monthly goals and daily tasks do work, they weren’t having the effect I needed for long-term goal planning.

-I decided I required something more drastic. *Insert dramatic music* I needed to do “Yearly Planning”.
+I knew I needed something more drastic. *Insert dramatic music* I needed to do “Yearly Planning”.

 Yes, I am!